-Street light personnel are responsible for the installation, maintenance, and repair of the illumination system.
-Currently, the City owns 8000 street lights.
+Street lights personnel are responsible for the installation, maintenance, and repair of the illumination system.
+Currently, the City owns an estimated 8000 street lights.
 This system was purchased from TU Electric in 1984.
-Wichita Falls is one of only two cities in Texas to own and operate its street light system; Wichita Falls is able to save approximately $1.1 million each year.
+Wichita Falls is one of only two cities in Texas to own and operate its street light system; Wichita Falls is able to save approximately $1 million each year.

 The division regularly receives requests from the public for new street light installations.
 The division follows a policy approved by the Council in 1984.
 Programs currently in place include the overhaul of older street light circuits and the installation of additional lighting on the City’s thoroughfare system.

 The City is also a leader in the movement towards low energy lighting.
-This division has converted 2500 street lights to low wattage LED lights.
+This division has converted over 3000 street lights to low wattage LED lights.
 These lights save approximately $20,000 a month and have the added benefit of being low maintenance.

-To report a street light that is not functioning please call 761-7640.
+To report a street light that is not functioning please contact the Traffic Department at (940)761-7640.

-Hours of operation for Traffic Engineering are 7:30 AM to 4:30 PM, Monday through Friday.
+Hours of operation for Traffic Department are 8 AM to 5 PM, Monday through Friday.

 Section 1 – General